Enable Gmail logs in BigQuery

-- Enter a dataset name where Gmail logs will be stored.
+- Enter a dataset name where Gmail logs get stored.

-- Click Add setting to return to the settings page, and then click Save.
+- Click Add setting to return to the settings page; then click Save.

 Note: If an error occurs, try clicking Add setting again.
 You might need to go to the BigQuery console and delete the previously created dataset.

 - After saving settings, go back to your BigQuery project.
-A dataset containing the following has been added to the project:
+A dataset containing the following information is added to the project:

-- Four required service accounts, designated as dataset editors (not the Cloud project IAM).
-Do not remove these service accounts or change their roles.
+- 4 required service accounts, designated as dataset editors—not the Cloud project IAM. (do not remove these service accounts or change their roles)

 - firstname.lastname@example.org.
 Writes the logs.